Adapting Large Language Models for Character-based Augmentative and Alternative Communication: Introduction

 \section{Introduction}

 Augmentative and Alternative Communication (AAC) devices allow non-speaking individuals to communicate in face-to-face conversations and asynchronously via messaging systems such as email.
 Depending on their disability, AAC users may be unable to use a conventional computer keyboard and may instead rely on alternative input methods such as eye tracking or triggering a single switch (e.g.~by twitching a muscle or puffing air).
 Unfortunately, such input methods can make writing slow and tiring.
-The writing speed of non-speaking AAC users varies between studies and methods, but is frequently less than 10 words per minute (WPM), with an average closer to 5 WPM~\cite{polacek-text}.
+The writing speed of non-speaking AAC users varies, but is frequently less than 10 words per minute (WPM), with an average closer to 5 WPM~\cite{polacek-text}.

-While some AAC users may engage in long conversations, communications are often shorter and more isolated in nature due to input rate limitations.
+While some AAC users may engage in long conversations, communications are often shorter and more isolated in nature due to the input rate limitation.
 AAC users with severe motor impairments may write letter-by-letter using an interface such as Dasher \cite{ward_dasher}, the RSVP Keyboard~\cite{orhan_rsvp}, or Nomon \cite{broderick_nomon}.
-These AAC interfaces all require the probability over the next character based on a user's previous text.
+These AAC interfaces all require the probability distribution over the next character based on a user's previous text.

-We wanted to know if recent advances in pretrained large language models (LLMs) really help with the ``simple'' case of predicting the next letter in a sentence with no prior context.
-Numerous papers have shown that ever-larger models such as Llama 3~\cite{grattafiori_llama3}, Mistral 7B~\cite{jiang_mistral_7b_2023}, and GPT-4~\cite{OpenAI_gpt4_2024}) provide gains on more ``complex'' natural language processing (NLP) tasks such as question answering, sentiment analysis, and machine translation.
+We wanted to know if recent advances in pretrained large language models (LLMs) really help with the ``simple'' case of predicting the next letter in a sentence with only that sentence as context.
+Numerous papers have shown that ever-larger models such as Llama 3~\cite{grattafiori_llama3}, Mistral 7B~\cite{jiang_mistral_7b_2023}, and GPT-4~\cite{OpenAI_gpt4_2024} provide gains on more ``complex'' natural language processing tasks such as question answering, sentiment analysis, and machine translation.

 Many large transformer models do not operate on a character level.
 Rather, they use a fixed vocabulary of subword tokens when making their predictions.
 These subword tokens can range anywhere from a single character to a full word in length.
 These tokens are learned during the training process and stem from frequently seen sequences of characters.
 As we detail later, this subword tokenization makes it difficult to obtain single character predictions from many LLMs.